I’d like to share a little wedding planning advice today – here’s how to keep a positive wedding mindset during a pandemic!

 Look, I know this sounds painfully obvious, but, TRY to focus on the positives – even when it feels like everything is going wrong, there’s always a silver lining.

-Let me give you an example, one of my summer 2020 wedding planning couples have had to postpone their wedding to summer 2022.
+Let me give you an example, one of my summer 2020 wedding planning couples had to postpone their wedding to summer 2023.
 However, having this extra time has meant more opportunity to save the pennies, and as a result, these couples are now able to add a videographer and additional statement flowers to their budget.
 Does it make up for postponing their wedding?
 Of course not.
 BUT is there a small silver lining?
 Definitely!

 Wedding Planning Advice 2 – Find your tribe!